rorong/slate/source/index.html.md

 // Example of failure response
 {
-  "status": 400,
+  "status": 422,
   "success": false,
-  "message": "Invitee type is not correct for this user" }
+  "message": "Admin already exists with the given email" }
 ```